ashwinjv/buzzer/README.md

 1. Launch an EC2 instance in AWS (a `t2.micro` should be sufficient)
 1. Setup the security group to allow access from anywhere in ports 80 (HTTP) and 443 (HTTPS)
-1. Setup the DNS server on your domain to point your domain/domains to the EC2 instance public IP
+1. Setup the DNS settings for your domain/domains to point to the EC2 instance public IP
 1. SSH into the EC2 instance and install git
 ```
 sudo yum install -y git